topkecleon/telegram-bot-bash/README.md

 ```

-To modify the responses to commands edit the commands.sh file (this should ease upgrades of the bot core).

-Once you're done editing start the bot with ```./bashbot.sh start```.
-If you want to do some more changes make them and then rerun the same command.
-To stop the bot run ```./bashbot.sh kill```.
-If some thing doesn't work as it should, debug with ```bash -x bashbot.sh```.

-To use the functions provided in this script in other scripts simply source bashbot: ```source bashbot.sh```

 ## Managing your Bot
 #### Note: running bashbot as root is highly danger and not recommended.
-See Expert usage below.
+See Expert use below.

 ### Start / Stop
 Start or Stop your Bot use the following commands:
 ```
-bash bashbot.sh start
+./bashbot.sh start
 ```
 ```
-bash bashbot.sh kill
+./bashbot.sh kill
 ```

 ### User count
 To count the total number of users that ever used the bot run the following command:
 ```
-bash bashbot.sh count
+./bashbot.sh count
 ```

 ### Sending broadcasts to all users
 To send a broadcast to all of users that ever used the bot run the following command:
 ```
-bash bashbot.sh broadcast "Hey!
+./bashbot.sh broadcast "Hey!
 I just wanted to let you know that the bot's been updated!"
 ```

 ## Handling UTF-8 character sets